electron/electron/docs/api/structures/base-window-options.md

 * `roundedCorners` boolean (optional) _macOS_ - Whether frameless window
   should have rounded corners on macOS.
 Default is `true`.
 Setting this property to `false` will prevent the window from being fullscreenable.
-* `thickFrame` boolean (optional) - Use `WS_THICKFRAME` style for frameless windows on Windows, which adds standard window frame.
-Setting it to `false` will remove window shadow and window animations.
+* `thickFrame` boolean (optional) - Add standard window frame for frameless windows on Windows and Wayland.
+Setting it to `false` will remove window shadow and (on Windows) window animations.
 Default is `true`.
 * `vibrancy` string (optional) _macOS_ - Add a type of vibrancy effect to the window, only on macOS.
 Can be `appearance-based`, `titlebar`, `selection`, `menu`, `popover`, `sidebar`, `header`, `sheet`, `window`, `hud`, `fullscreen-ui`,